07jay28/07jay28/README.md

 - 👋 Hi, I’m @07jay28
-- 👀 I’m interested in computer science related topics as well as understanding cyber security and software engineering.
-- 🌱 I’m currently learning C++/C. Python, and Linux.
-- 💞️ I’m looking to collaborate on projects that help to build on coding skills as well as the fundamentals of computer programming.
-- 📫 How to reach me:
 - Email: collegektejas@gmail.com

+I am a third year computer science undergraduate at the University of Illinois Chicago (UIC).
+I have an interest in studying software engineering practices, concurrency, and high-performance computing (HPC).
+My current projects that I am working on:
+- updating my website
+- Raspberry Pi 4 cluster to understand HPC systems
+- node.js

+Feel free to reach out to me!
 <!---
 07jay28/07jay28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.